A Pivotal Position in the Food Quality Industry

 Be focused on quality and organization.

-Enjoy a combination of lab skills and experimenting in their day-to-day work.
+Enjoy using hands-on lab skills in a team setting in day-to-day work.

 Students entering the Laboratory Science Technician program should: